 How Much Selenium Do We Need?

 The recommended daily allowance (RDA) of selenium is set by the US Institute of Medicine (IOM) at 55 micrograms per day for adolescents and adults of all ages (R).
 People with thyroid conditions or those with gastrointestinal disorders like Crohn’s are often deficient in selenium due to poor absorption or increased needs (R).
-Those who are highly stressed are also at risk for deficiency (R)
+Those who are highly stressed are also at risk for the deficiency (R)

 Healthy Thanksgiving Tips To Get More Selenium

 The best sources of selenium include grass-fed organ meats, fish, and seafood.
 Muscle meats are also an excellent way to get selenium in your diet.
 If you can, include turkey organ meats, crab, tuna, halibut, shrimp, salmon, clams, or oysters this Thanksgiving.
 Add some Brazil nuts to your breakfast oatmeal or crack some Brazil nuts between meals as a healthy snack.
-Selenium content found in soil varies widely.
+Selenium content found in the soil varies widely.
 For example, Brazil nuts are very high in selenium, but its content of selenium depends on how and where it is harvested.
 Another example is broccoli; it can have 10 times less selenium if soil content is low (R).
 Worried you may have a selenium deficiency?
 The best way to know is to get a micronutrient panel.
-Some companies that test for this are Science Based Nutrition, Vibrant, and Spectracell.
+Some companies that test for this are Science-Based Nutrition, Vibrant, and Spectracell.

 Tip 6: Add Vitamin A Foods